 Center alignment with CSS positioning

 The position: absolute can’t work alone.
 Because the absolutely positioned element also needs to position itself compared to a certain (another) element.
 And this is where the position: relative comes into play.
 But if you do not specify the relative position, then it (absolutely position element) will consider its nearest container (ancestor) element as the relative.
-You can learn more about how the CSS position works in another post.

 In this post, I will show how you can perfectly center-align HTML elements using absolute position.
 After reading this post, you’ll be able to center align any elements both horizontally & vertically.